 What we don’t: Pricier alternatives like the Salsa Beargrease are much lighter and faster.

 Kona may not get quite as much attention as Salsa or Surly in the world of fat bikes, but we think their Wo is a standout.
-Here’s why: its updated frame (for 2019) has modern geometry and features, it sports a smart spec build with top-quality parts from Shimano and Race Face, and we think Kona nailed the styling.
-To top it off, the $1,599 Wo easily undercuts popular alternatives like the Salsa Mukluk Deore 1x ($1,899) and Surly Ice Cream Truck ($2,000) while giving up little—if anything at all—in ride performance and components.
+Here’s why: its recently updated frame (for 2019) has modern geometry and features, it sports a smart spec build with quality parts from Shimano and SRAM, and we think Kona nailed the styling.
+To top it off, the $1,599 Wo easily undercuts popular alternatives like the Salsa Mukluk SX Eagle ($1,999) and Surly Ice Cream Truck ($2,000) while giving up little—if anything at all—in ride performance and components.
 All told, for an everyday fat bike, the Wo delivers a near-ideal balance of capabilities and price.

-Where the Kona Wo falls short is for riders looking to toe the snowy race line or simply drop some weight.
+Where the Kona Wo falls short is for riders looking to drop some weight or toe the snowy race line.
 Models like the Salsa Beargrease or Borealis Crestone utilize full carbon frames and forks, which shave a significant 5 to 7 pounds compared with the Kona.
 And the 27.5 x 4-inch tires on the Beargrease (the Wo has 26 x 4.8-in. tires) provide similar amounts of floatation on soft snow yet roll faster on dirt.
-But unless you’re in the minority that needs a high-performance fat bike (most serve as winter-time cruisers), the Kona is our top choice as a fun, value-packed addition to the bike quiver.
+But unless you’re in the minority that needs a high-performance fat bike (most serve as winter-time cruisers), the Kona is our top choice as a fun, value-packed addition to your bike quiver.

 Best of the Rest